Paris Jackson Is ‘On The Mend’ & ‘Doing Much Better’ Ahead Of 21st Birthday, Per ‘E! News’

-Paris Jackson is ready to turn over a new lead on her 21st birthday.
+Paris Jackson is ready to turn over a new leaf on her 21st birthday.
 Last week, the daughter of Michael Jackson was rushed to the hospital after an incident that required medical care.
 Reports swirled that the model had attempted suicide after the fallout from the sexual abuse allegations made against her father, but she adamantly denied the rumors on social media.
 Paris returned home that same day.
-Now, one week later, sources close to Paris say the incident is behind her and she is “doing much better.”
+Now, one week later, sources close to Paris say the incident is behind her, and she is “doing much better.”

 “She is really on the mend and is listening to people who are giving her solid direction,” a source explained to E!
 News on Monday.
 “She’s been much more positive lately, so it’s great to know she is doing a lot better.”